jhale/scientific-python/homework/homework.md

 2. Explain and demonstrate 8 (or more!) pieces of ‘good practice’ when programming in Python.
-To illustrate each example, write a short ‘bad example’, and an ‘improved example’ showing best practice.
+To illustrate each example, write a short ‘bad example’, and an ‘improved example’ showing the application of best practice.

 3. Explain the main differences between a list and a dictionary.